nalyanyam/puppet-module-ssh/README.md

 hiera_merge
 -----------
-Boolean to merges all found instances of ssh::keys and ssh::config_entries in Hiera.
+Boolean to merge all found instances of ssh::keys and ssh::config_entries in Hiera.
 This is useful for specifying SSH keys at different levels of the hierarchy and having them all included in the catalog.